JJ/granada-off/text/graffiti.md

 A quick primer on street art is in order here.
-Street art is anything created with artistic intent outdoors, and take the term *outdoors* in its wider acception that might very well include any space that is not private *and* inhabited.
+Street art is anything created with artistic intent outdoors, and take the term *outdoors* in its wider meaning that might very well include any space that is not private *and* inhabited.

->Private and unhabited, though, might be considered fair game for
+>Private and inhabited, though, might be considered fair game for
 > street art.
 In fact,
 > [some authors make a distinction between private property and *anything else*](https://www.researchgate.net/publication/270703439_El_Graffiti_y_el_sistema_del_arte),
 > that is, places that clearly belong to someone and other *loci* that